digital-asset/daml/compiler/daml-lf-verify/README.rst

         controller owner can

-          -- | Transfer a sum to the receiver, or do nothing if this would make the -- remaining amount in the account negative. nonconsuming Account_Transfer : (ContractId Account, ContractId Account) with
+          -- | Transfer some amount to the receiver, or do nothing if this would make the -- remaining amount in the account negative. nonconsuming Account_Transfer : (ContractId Account, ContractId Account) with